MichaelEIRE/Safety-Services/README.md

 *  Footer section is uniform across all pages, consisting of a copyright on the left and clickable social media icon on the right that open up in a new tab.

+## Home

+* Header section has a hero Image with a zoom effect  and an inspiration quote.
+* Why choose Safety Services section contains reasons to choose our company and an image of workers wearing PPE.
+* Services available section shows through  images and writing what training is offered.

+## About

+* About contains an image followed by the About Safety Services section that contains a horizontal field of text and images of Who We Are, What We Do and Why We Do It